Dictionary.com

 verb

-1. tr to stress or emphasize
+1. (tr) to stress or emphasize

 "Collins English Dictionary — Complete & Unabridged" 2012 Digital Edition © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

-Origin of accentuate1
+Origin of accentuate

-First recorded in 1725–35; from Medieval Latin accentuātus intoned (past participle of accentuāre ); accent, -ate 1
+First recorded in 1725–35; from Medieval Latin accentuātus intoned (past participle of accentuāre ); see accent, -ate 1

 Example Sentences